edgexfoundry/app-rfid-llrp-inventory/README.md

 ### Configuration

-The following configuration options affect how the tag location algorithm works under the hood.
+The following configuration options in the `[ApplicationSettings]` section affect how the tag location algorithm works under the hood.

 - **`AdjustLastReadOnByOrigin`** *`[bool]`*: If `true`, this will override the tag read timestamps sent from the sensor with an adjusted one based on the UTC time the `LLRP Device Service` received the message from the device (aka `Origin`).